FAMILY FUN

 The ReCyclery: 360-643-1755

-For lunch, visit Reveille at the Commons on the Fort Campus.
-Fort Worden takes pride in prioritizing locally sourced, sustainable, and seasonal fare and pairing our dishes with regionally-crafted brews, ciders, spirits and wines for a uniquely Pacific Northwest dining experience.
+For lunch, visit Cablehouse Canteen or Taps at the Guardhouse on the Fort campus.
+The Fort Worden eateries feature seasonal fare and offer regionally-crafted brews, ciders, spirits and wines for a uniquely Pacific Northwest culinary experience.

-After lunch explore the nearshore habitats of the Salish Sea in the Port Townsend Marine Science Center’s aquarium featuring local fish and invertebrate species.
-View plankton through a microscope!
+After lunch explore the nearshore habitats of the Salish Sea in the Port Townsend Marine Science Center‘s museum View plankton through a microscope!
 See a fully-articulated orca skeleton!
 Help with feedings on Saturday afternoons through the summer season.
 (Note hours vary by season.)

 Round out your visit to Fort Worden with a visit to the Puget Sound Coast Artillery Museum.
 Fort Worden is one of three forts comprising the Triangle of Fire which controlled ship access to Puget Sound.
 Construction at Fort Worden started in 1898 with the first guns manned in 1902 and the majority of the structures on the Fort predate WWI.
 The Puget Sound Coast Artillery Museum was established in 1976 to preserve and interpret Coast Artillery history with special emphasis on the Harbor Defenses of Puget Sound as they existed and functioned from the late 1800s to the end of World War II.
 The Museum also has exhibits showing the History of Fort Worden from it’s beginnings in 1897 through it’s use as a military base, a State Diagnostic and Treatment Center for adolescents, and finally as one of the premier State Parks in Washington.